edbennett/lava-workshop-slides/slides/repro_open.md

 - Public funding $\Rightarrow$ Public results <!-- .element: class="fragment fade-in" data-fragment-index="2" -->
 - Funders, journals, and institutions say so <!-- .element: class="fragment fade-in" data-fragment-index="3" -->

-Researchers starting out in the field today will have significantly higher expectations placed on them for open science than was previously the case.
+Researchers starting out in the field today will have significantly higher expectations placed on them for open science than was previously the case. <!-- .element: class="fragment fade-in" data-fragment-index="4" -->

-We need to prepare them for this!
+We need to prepare them for this! <!-- .element: class="fragment fade-in" data-fragment-index="4" -->

 -